jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary/Weasel .md

 RacialMods: +4 Stealth, +8 Acrobatics
 Languages:
 SQ:
+SpecialAbilities:
+  Attach (Ex): >
-SpecialAbilities: Attach (Ex) When a weasel hits with a bite attack, it automatically grapples its foe, inflicting automatic bite damage each round.
+    When a weasel hits with a bite attack, it automatically grapples its foe, inflicting automatic bite damage each round.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: